univention/e2e-tests/guidelines.md

    "*Notifications sidebar* is not visible after clicking bell icon on *home page (logged in)*"
 2. Which expected condition was not fulfilled e.g.
    "Notifications sidebar *is not visible* after clicking bell icon on home page (logged in)"
-3. Preceeding actions, if relevant e.g.
+3. Preceding actions, if relevant e.g.
    "Notifications sidebar is not visible *after clicking bell icon* on home page (logged in)"

 ## Inheritance patterns